 I happen to love mayo-based potato salad, but not everyone does.
 In fact, those who don’t like them can actually…well, hate is a strong word, but it’s worth using here.
 They can hate them.
 We can’t have that at a summer party.
 No hating at a barbecue.

 There are different schools of thought on this.
 Most people choose waxy potatoes or new potatoes, which have a thin skin, and hold their texture better during cooking.
-All-purpose or Idaho potatoes tend to fall apart a bit, so if you are less interested in discrete chunks of potatoes and more interested in a creamier potato salad, these are a good choice.
+All-purpose potatoes are also an option, though they tend to fall apart a bit, so if you are less interested in discrete chunks of potatoes and more interested in a creamier potato salad, these are a good choice.

-And to that end, Some people also like a firmer potato salad with potatoes that have a more al dente texture, and some like their potato salad a little on the mushier side.
+And to that end, some people also like a firmer potato salad with potatoes that have a more al dente texture, and some like their potato salad a little on the mushier side.
 This not only depends on the kind of potato you choose, but also how long you cook the potatoes, and how vigorously you mix the potato salad, vs. folding the the potatoes into the dressing and the other ingredients more gently.
 I like both.
-This one turned out on the mushier side, not exactly intentionally, but there you have it.
+This one turned is right in the middle, which is pretty perfect in my opinion.

 More Potato Salad Recipes: